KaneCheshire/Communicator/README.md

 You can observe these messages from anywhere in your app and filter out the ones you don't care about.

-`Communicator` can also transfer `Blob`s and sync `Context`s.
+`Communicator` can also transfer `GuaranteedMessage`s, data `Blob`s and also sync `Context`s.

+`GuaranteedMessage`s are similar to `ImmediateMessage`s in that they have an identifier, but they don't support reply handlers and can be sent when the reachability state is either `.immediateMessaging` or `.backgroundMessaging`, and will continue to transfer even if your app is terminated during transfer.

-`Blob`s are perfect for sending larger amounts of data (`WatchConnectivity` will reject large data in any other message type), and will continue to transfer even if your app is terminated during transfer.
+`Blob`s are perfect for sending larger amounts of data (`WatchConnectivity` will reject large data in any other message type), can be sent when the reachability state is either `.immediateMessaging` or `.backgroundMessaging`, and will continue to transfer even if your app is terminated during transfer.

 You can use a `Context` to keep things in sync between devices, which makes it perfect for preferences. `Context`s are not suitable for messaging or sending large data.
+Sending or receiving a `Context` overwrites any previously sent `Context`, which you can query any time with `Communicator.shared.mostRecentlySentContext` and `Communicator.shared.mostRecentlyReceivedContext`

 Lastly, you can update your watchOS complication from your iOS app by transferring a `ComplicationInfo`.
 You get a limited number of `ComplicationInfo` transfers a day, and you can easily query the remaining number of transfers available by getting the `currentWatchState` object and inspecting the `numberOfComplicationInfoTransfersAvailable` property.

 ## Usage

-### `Communicator`
+### Communicator.shared

 Each app has its own shared `Communicator` object which it should use to communicate with the counterpart app.